 Most companies spend a lot of time creating content, thinking that if they build great content, users will find it, engage with it and move down the sales funnel; but this almost never works.

-There’s so much “noise” dictating that your great content will never get the attention it deserves.
-To achieve content marketing success, build your brand by creating and promoting valuable content organically first, then make adding in paid promotion where it makes sense to achieve your content marketing ROI goals.
+There’s so much noise dictating that your great content will never get the attention it deserves.
+To achieve content marketing success, build your brand by creating and promoting valuable content organically first, then add paid promotion where it makes sense to achieve your content marketing ROI goals.